STAM-NDSU/UnderstandingTestDeletion/FAST/README.md

 # FAST

-[**FAST**](/FAST/) : This section focuses on evaluating the effectiveness of FAST-R approaches in identifying developer deleted tests.
+[**FAST**](/FAST/) : This section focuses on evaluating the effectiveness of FAST-R approaches in identifying developer deleted redundant tests.
 It includes input, configuration, artifacts, and scripts essential for conducting the evaluation.